Yan Ruisheng: Background

 Front page of the Shen Bao, 19 June 1920, offering a reward for the capture of Yan Ruisheng.
 His murder of Wang Lianying captured the imagination of contemporary Shanghai society.

 Film was introduced to China in 1896, when it was screened as part of a variety show in Shanghai.
 Over subsequent decades, numerous films imported from the West – at first, one-reel works with little plot but later expanding to include feature-length films – were screened.
 In 1905, Fengtai Photographic Studio produced Dingjun Mountain, a short film depicting Tan Xinpei in a Peking opera.
 This was the first Chinese-produced film.
 Through the 1910s, several film studios were established.
 Working with Zhang Shichuan, (Note: Zhang had been working as a comprador for an advertising agency.
 He and the dramatist Zheng Zhengqiu subsequently co-established several film companies, including Mingxing – one of the largest film production houses in the Republic of China .) the American Benjamin Brodsky established the Asia Film Company, which produced documentaries as well as The Difficult Couple (1913) – the first Chinese-made short fiction film.
 Other studios were established in Hong Kong and Shanghai, and toward the late 1910s the production of short films was increasing.
 Though audience reactions were initially tepid, the new medium – known under such terms as "electric shadowplay" – became increasingly popular through the 1910s.
 By 1926, more than a hundred cinemas had been opened throughout China, Hong Kong, and Taiwan.

-Yan Ruisheng was based on a 1920 murder case in Shanghai wherein a university-educated youth named Yan Ruisheng had killed Wang Lianying, a courtesan known as the "Prime Minister of Flowers".
-(Note: In China, the term "flower" has a long history as a euphemism for courtesans.
+Yan Ruisheng was based on a 1920 murder case in Shanghai wherein a university-educated youth named Yan Ruisheng had killed Wang Lianying, a courtesan known as the "Prime Minister of Flower Country".
+(Note: In China, the term flower has a long history as a euphemism for courtesans.
 Prostitution was legal in China, and in Shanghai's international settlements courtesans paid a "flower tax" through the 1860s.
 The highest class courtesans entertained their clients not only with sexual services but also with their musical prowess.
 According to the Shanghai Chronicles, in 1915 almost 9,800 women were active as prostitutes in the Shanghai International Settlement (Shanghai Chronicles 2008).
-In the 1920s, authorities in the British Concession closed one-fifth of the area's brothels, with plans to eliminate the remainder by 1925 (Chen 2021).)
+In the 1920s, authorities in the settlement closed one-fifth of the area's brothels, with plans to eliminate the remainder by 1925 (Chen 2021).)
 The case immediately captured the public interest, as did Yan's confession that the idea for the murder came from American cinema.
 Newspaper coverage extended for months, with the 5,000-word guilty verdict and accompanying confessions serialized in the Xinwen Bao newspaper from 25 November to 8 December 1920; the public execution of Yan drew an audience of thousands.
 The story was quickly adapted to the stage, including as spoken-word dramas, Peking operas, and various local forms of theatre.